-Kids with ADHD (also known as ADD) often struggle with managing their emotions.
-For some, that can mean mood swings that leave their parents, teachers and friends wondering what caused such a swift change in attitude and behavior.
+Kids with ADHD (also known as ADD) often have trouble managing their emotions.
+For some, that can mean mood swings that leave their families, teachers, and friends wondering what caused such a quick change in attitude and behavior.

 Learn why some kids with ADHD have frequent mood swings, and how you can help your child stay on a more even keel.